superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 Heroku will not offer free plans as of November 28, 2022.

-Fly offers a Trial plan that includes 2 - 256Mb virtual machine, which is enough to run a tiny Rails app and Postgres database to get a feel for how Fly works.
-If you add a payment method to your account, the Fly Hobby plan increases these limits to 3 - 256Mb virtual machines.
+Fly offers free usage for up to 3 full time VMs with 256MB of RAM, which is enough to run a tiny Rails app and Postgres database to get a feel for how Fly works.

 #### Plans for Small Rails Apps